Skip to content

 Sorting View

 In the Board view of the pipeline, you can sort applications by different categories such as Default (Priority), Applicant Name, Updated Date, Creation Date, Mortgage Broker, Application Stage, Loan Number, Closing Date, Decline To Accept, and External Loan Number.
 To sort, simply click the 'Default (Priority)' drop-down menu located on the top right of the page, just below the board or list view buttons.
-Each view will organize the applications based on the selected category within their respective stage column.
+Each view will organize the applications in the pipeline based on the selected category within their respective stage column.
 For example, if you choose to sort by Updated Date, the view will arrange the applications in each stage starting with the most recent date(s) and descending to the oldest update date(s).
 If you sort by Closing Date or Deadline To Accept, the applications will be sorted to show the earliest (oldest) deals at the top, and the more recent ones at the bottom.
 Sorting is single select only, but can be combined with Filtering.

 Searching Applications